 Support for other client configurations

-The configuration outlined in this article is for users on Windows 7 or 10, with Internet Explorer plus the RDS ActiveX add-on.
+The configuration outlined in this article is for access to RDS via RD Web or the RD Web Client.
 If you need to, however, you can support other operating systems or browsers.
 The difference is in the authentication method that you use.

 |Authentication method||Supported client configuration|